catseye/Robin/doc/module/List.markdown

-`length` evaluates its single argument to obtain a proper list, then evaluates to a non-negative integer which is the length of the list (the number of pairs, not counting nested pairs and not counting the empty list at the very tail.)
+`length` evaluates its single argument to obtain a proper list, then evaluates to a non-negative integer which is the length of the list (the number of cells, not counting nested cells and not counting the empty list at the very tail.)

     | (robin (0 1) ((small (0 1) *) (list (0 1) *))